UoM-Podcast/capture-agent-ansible/README.md

 using any other type of host group or any of the extra vars may make the run fail without the proper configuration and services being available.

+### Datapath VisionLC out of the box example ###
+same as above however in hosts file comment out the example host under `[capture-agents-v4l2-split]` and uncomment the host under `[capture-agents-dual-datapath-split]`

+you must also download the latest datapath visionLC driver from datapath and place it under `capture-agent-ansible/roles/galicaster-capture-agent-datapath-common/files/visiondriver.tar.gz` make sure its named `visiondriver.tar.gz`

+open a terminal session and execute:

+`ansible-playbook capture-agent.yml -i hosts --private-key=~/.ssh/ca-ansible -e force_reboot=true`

+this will install the datapath visionLC drivers and configure galicaster to use it. there is an optional force reboot to make sure the driver setting stick

 ### Examples ###
 all hosts: